-Between February 17 and March 26, 2006, Firefly Aviation Ltd. completed a 3,898 line-km fixed wing high resolution airborne magnetic (HRAM) survey over the Liege West West property.
+Between February 17 and March 26, 2006, Firefly Aviation Ltd. completed a 3,898 line-km fixed wing high resolution airborne magnetic (HRAM) survey over the Liege West property.
 The survey was carried out using a Cessna U206G aircraft, equipped with a rigid-mount tail boom, specially designed for geophysical survey operations, a high sensitivity magnetometer, a full on-board real time compensation recording computer, and related equipment.

 The high resolution airborne magnetic survey was flown using parallel flight lines in a traverse line direction of 270 degrees with 150 meter spaced line intervals flown at a height of best-fit 60-meter drape mode elevation.
 A number of interesting high frequency magnetic anomalies (greater than 30 nT) were identified during the review of the preliminary data by APEX and Kit Campbell of Intrepid Geophysics (North Vancouver, BC).
 Using Geosoft Oasis Montaj 6.0 and ERMapper 6.3, the data was reviewed on a line by line profile basis to look for high frequency, short wavelength magnetic anomalies that reflect small, shallow source magnetic anomalies potentially related to geological features such as kimberlites.
-A total of 11 magnetic targets were identified as listed below (Table 4) on the Liege West property in the dataset and reviewed for kimberlite genesis potential (Dufrense and Mann, 1996).
-These targets are located in Appendix 3.
-A number of the magnetic anomalies present in the survey were identified to be the result of man-made culture or part of linear arrays, most likely related to pipelines or oil and gas wells in the area.
-Seven of the anomalies were ground checked for culture in 2007 - only one was possibly a result of an old well head (LG004) and due to partial snow cover it is recommended that this target be ground checked in the summer season before any additional work is conducted on it.
+A total of 11 magnetic targets were identified on the Liege property in the dataset and reviewed for kimberlite genesis potential.
+A number of the magnetic anomalies present in the survey were identified to be the result of man-made culture or part of linear arrays, most likely related to pipelines or oil and gas wells in the area The two seismic anomalies (Target A and Target B) did not have corresponding magnetic anomalies from the airborne survey.
+These anomalies require ground checking for man-made culture, and those that remain unexplained after ground truthing, should be followed-up with gridding and ground magnetic surveys and, if required, drilling.

-The two seismic anomalies (Target A and Target B) did not have corresponding magnetic anomalies from the airborne survey but remain priority targets as not all kimberlites are magnetic enough to be visible on the magnetic surveying In order to proceed with additional more costly detailed work such as additional ground geophysical methods (ie: non magnetic) or drilling, it was determined whether any culture existed at Target A and Target B. The original seismic sections are shown in Appendix 3.
-All targets that remain unexplained after ground truthing, should be followed-up with gridding and detailed ground magnetic surveys to look for very subtle signatures and, if required, drilling.
 In regards to the seismic anomalies, alternative geophysical methods such as ground gravity or electromagnetics should be investigated to explain the reason for the seismic discontinuities.